Cross-Site Request Forgery (CSRF) in ampache/ampache

 develop.ampache.dev also you set SameSite attribute for all cookies to "Strict" that is good but for main session cookie that name "ampache" you didn't set any SameSite attribute.

-So in Firefox attacker can rate any song without user's permission With CSRF attack that users already allowed manually do it.
+So in Firefox attacker can Add any Smart Playlist With CSRF attack that users already allowed manually do it.

 🕵️♂️ Proof of Concept

-This vulnerability is capable of rate any song without user's permission that have high impact on Integrity of user interactions.
+This vulnerability is capable of Add any Smart Playlist without user's permission that have high impact on availability of user interactions.

 You should set SameSite attribute to Lax and don't use Get method for writing, Or use strict if you don't want to share cookies to any third party application.